srinivass2000/IDyfy/README.md

 ## License :scroll:

-> This project is under the MIT license.
+> This project is under the Creative Commons Zero v1.0 Universal.
 See the archive [LICENSE](LICENSE) for more details.

 ---